SkyIsNotGreen/police-crime-fighter/README.md

 ```
 As a user, I want to be able to be able to interact with real crime statistics in a quick and engaging way.

-I want to know how to interact with this app before actually using it.
+Before playing the game, I want to know how to interact with this app.

-I want to be able to save my progress and compare my results with others on the same machine.
+I want to be able to save my scores and compare my results with others on the same machine.

 I want to see who created this game, and have access to more of their work!

+I want to have the website to be responsive so I can still interact with all the features on a mobile viewport.

 ```